-It is thought that sharp wave-ripples (SPW-R) activity is involved in the process of memory consolidation.
+Sharp wave-ripples (SPW-R) activity is involved in the process of memory consolidation.
 We investigate spontaneous single cell neuronal activities during SPW-R in the hippocampus CA3 region under in vitro conditions.
 Fast spiking (FS), PV+ basket cells (BCs) as the clockworks for neuronal oscillations are important elements of hippocampal neuronal networks.
 Thus, we focus on PV+ interneurons to reveal the dendritic calcium dynamics during SPW-R. Recently we have extended our interest of these measurements with the principal, pyramidal neurons to the better understand of the spontaneous neuronal network activity.